ABOUT OP

 Higher Education

 The Johnson County Education Research Triangle (JCERT) was created in 2008 by a 1/8-cent, voter-approved sales tax increase that supports focus on research, science and technology for the county.
-Funding from this tax goes to support buildings, programs and research at the KU Edwards Campus Business, Engineering, Science and Technology (BEST) Building in Overland Park, Kansas State University International Animal Health and Food Safety Institute in Olathe and the KU Clinical Research Center in Fairway .
-The Triangle will have economic impact of more than $1.4 billion over the next two decades and will attract millions of dollars in private and public donations and research grants.
+Funding from this tax goes to support buildings, programs and research at the KU Edwards Campus Business, Engineering, Science and Technology (BEST) Building in Overland Park, Kansas State University International Animal Health and Food Safety Institute in Olathe and the KU Clinical Research Center in Fairway.
+The initiative is projected to generate over $1.4 billion in economic impact over the next two decades.

-Johnson County Community College* (JCCC) is one of the country’s largest, single-site community colleges.
-Founded in 1969, JCCC serves more than 40,000 students.
+Johnson County Community College* (JCCC) is one of the country’s largest, single-site community colleges in Kansas, with a total enrollment of approximately 18,743 students as of 2024.

 JCCC is nationally recognized for its academic programming and workforce development initiatives.
-The college offers more than 101 credit programs and 3000 certification, recertification, re-licensure workshops, other continuing education courses.
+The college offers 86 degrees/certificates in 45 programs of study, recertification, re-licensure workshops, other continuing education courses.
 JCCC works directly with local companies, community members and economic development organizations to tailor training courses based on specific needs.
-While academia is JCCC’s main focus, the college also offers 7 varsity sports programs (men's and women's soccer, men's and women's basketball, baseball, softball, and women's volleyball), is home to the renowned Nerman Museum of Contemporary Art and offers a premier Performing Arts Series.
-In 2019, JCCC opened the Fine Arts and Design Studio (FADS) building, strengthening the resources it can provide to students.
+The college is also recognized for its academic programs, workforce partnerships, and cultural offerings, including the Nerman Museum of Contemporary Art and a strong Performing Arts Series.

 JCCC Education Centers: